KoI: Koordinierte Industriekommunikation

 Finite Blocklength Performance of Cooperative Multi-Terminal Wireless Industrial Networks.
 IEEE Transactions on Vehicular Technology, vol. 67, no. 7.
 July 2018.

 From Radio Design to System Evaluations for Ultra-Reliable and Low-Latency Communication.
-Proc. of 23rd European Wireless Conference (EW17), Dresden, Germany.
+Proceedings of the 23rd European Wireless Conference (EW17), May 17 - May 19, 2017, Dresden, Germany.
 May 2017.

 Performance Analysis of Cooperative ARQ Systems for Wireless Industrial Networks.
-17th IEEE International Symposium on a World of Wireless, Mobile and Multimedia Networks (IEEE WoWMoM 2016), Jun 21 - Jun 24, 2016, Coimbra, Portugal.
+Proceedings of the 17th IEEE International Symposium on a World of Wireless, Mobile and Multimedia Networks (IEEE WoWMoM 2016), Jun 21 - Jun 24, 2016, Coimbra, Portugal.
 June 2016.

 Channel Coding Versus Cooperative ARQ: Reducing Outage Probability in Ultra-Low Latency Wireless Communications.
-IEEE GC 2015 Workshop on Ultra-Low Latency and Ultra-High Reliability in Wireless Communications (GC'15 - ULTRA2), Dec 6 - Dec 10, 2015, San Diego, CA, United States.
+Proceedings of the 2015 IEEE Globecom Workshops.
+Presented at the IEEE GC 2015 Workshop on Ultra-Low Latency and Ultra-High Reliability in Wireless Communications (GC Wkshps), Dec 6 - Dec 10, 2015, San Diego, CA, United States.
 December 2015.